Thanks for visiting - 2023 marks our 20th anniversary!

-There seems to be more interest now than ever before.
-The mainstream media has popularized meditation and mindfulness.
-TIME featured it on the cover of their February 2014 issue, and this year's Super Bowl winner - the Seattle Seahawks - claimed meditation played a part in their victory.
+The mainstream media has popularized mindfulness and meditation.
+TIME Magazine featured it on the cover of their February 2014 issue, and this year's Super Bowl winner (again, this was 2014) - the Seattle Seahawks - claimed meditation played a part in their victory.

-It is not a "how to guide" - we have written one of those, and you can get it for free.
-No, this post is the why and what in a simple, concise manner.
+It is not a "how to guide" - we've written one of those, and you can read it for free (link at the bottom of this page).

-If you can’t explain it simply, you don’t understand it well enough.
+"If you can’t explain it simply, you don’t understand it well enough." - Albert Einstein

 There is a voice inside your head.
 I’m sure you've noticed it.

-That voice is your mind, and the mind is compulsive.
-It is always going, and it creates thoughts that sweep you away.
-Those thoughts come and go seemingly at random, and they bounce around from subject to subject like a puppy exploring a house.
+That voice is your mind, and your mind is compulsive.
+It's always going, and it creates thoughts, emotions, urges, and stories that you get caught up in.
+This "mental noise" comes and goes seemingly at random, and your mind bounces around from subject to subject like a puppy exploring a new house.